measurement-factory/anubis/README.md

 * `M-failed-other`: A fatal PR-specific error other than the staging branch test failure (the latter is marked with `M-failed-staging-checks`).
 It is probably necessary to consult CI logs to determine what happened.
-The bot does not attempt to merge this PR again until the PR branch or PR target branch change.
-  When the bot notices that change, it removes this label.
+  The bot removes this label once the problem is resolved.
 * `M-cleared-for-merge`: A human has allowed the bot running in `config::guarded_run` mode to perform the final merging step -- updating the target branch.
 The label has no effect unless the bot is